Dindera/would-you-rather-app/README.md

 ## Contributing

 This repository is the starter code for *all* Udacity students.
 Therefore, we most likely will not accept pull requests.
 For details, check out [CONTRIBUTING.md](https://github.com/udacity/reactnd-project-would-you-rather-starter/blob/master/CONTRIBUTING.md).

+## About Would You Rather App

+This Project is a game application that accepts two questions,and users get to vote on a question and see the result of the poll from those who have voted.
+Users can see the polls they have answered and unanswerd polls in the homepage.
+Also users are able to see score determined by the number of answered votes and created votes.

+## Installing and Launching

+To install and launch Would You Rather App

+* Clone or fork the repository
+* Run npm install
+* Run npm start and make sure you are connected to the internet